uhub/awesome-actionscript-sorted/README.md

 * [foo123/as3-transitions-lib](https://github.com/foo123/as3-transitions-lib) - Image Transitions Library for Actionscript 3
 * [fabrikagency/fa-as3](https://github.com/fabrikagency/fa-as3) - The Write less, do more, Actionscript library modeled like jQuery.
 * [cosmindolha/ParticleDesigner](https://github.com/cosmindolha/ParticleDesigner) - Particle Designer for the Starling framework (ActionScript 3)
-* [chadrem/easy_lua](https://github.com/chadrem/easy_lua) - Easy Lua is the simplest way to add Lua scripts to your Adobe Flash or ActionScript project.
 * [andrewtraviss/AScalpel](https://github.com/andrewtraviss/AScalpel) - A lightweight framework for editing objects at runtime in Actionscript 3.0
 * [vincent-petithory/as3-mox](https://github.com/vincent-petithory/as3-mox) - Mox Toolkit : a base library of everyday functions and classes for Actionscript 3.0
 * [terrynoya/ASImageLib](https://github.com/terrynoya/ASImageLib) - bmp,png decoder for actionscript